 - We do not generally investigate anonymous complaints.

-- We do not accept complaints that are raised on behalf of or regarding other people (except by parents/carers of children in Scouting).
+- We do not accept complaints that are raised on behalf of or regarding other people (except by parents/carers about the treatment of their children aged under 18 in Scouting).

 - We do not accept complaints that are broadly or substantively the same as a previous complaint.